jupyterlab/frontends-team-compass/docs/triage-process.md

 # Triage process

-A bot applies the `Status: Needs Triage` label to all new bugs and enhancement requests as they are filed.
+A bot applies the `status: Needs Triage` label to all new bugs and enhancement requests as they are filed.

-On a regular basis, Jupyter contributors should review JupyterLab items tagged with `Status: Needs Triage`, starting with the oldest, and determine whether they meet the definition of ready.
+On a regular basis, Jupyter contributors should review JupyterLab items tagged with `status: Needs Triage`, starting with the oldest, and determine whether they meet the definition of ready.

-Once triaged, if the item is ready, the reviewer should remove the `Status: Needs Triage` label; no additional label is required.
-If there is not enough information in the item as filed, the triage reviewer should apply the `Status: Needs Info` label and leave `Status: Needs Triage` in place.
-If an item has remained in `Status: Needs Info` for more than 14 days without any follow-up communication, the reviewer should apply `status: Blocked`.
+Once triaged, if the item is ready, the reviewer should remove the `status: Needs Triage` label; no additional label is required.
+If there is not enough information in the item as filed, the triage reviewer should apply the `status: Needs Info` label and leave `status: Needs Triage` in place.
+If an item has remained in `status: Needs Info` for more than 14 days without any follow-up communication, the reviewer should apply `status: Blocked`.
 A blocked item should be closed after another 14 days pass without a reply that unblocks it.

 Our expectation is that every new item should be examined within a week of its creation.